Murphysboro Style Pork Steaks

 Add the pork rub and sauté the spices.

-Deglaze with the apple cider vinegar and let mixture simmer until it is reduced by half.
+Deglaze with the apple cider vinegar and let the mixture simmer until it is reduced by half.

 Once the mixture has reduced, add the brown sugar, molasses, and ketchup, and bring to a simmer.